meilisearch/documentation/advanced_guides/binary.md

 ### Compiling

-Once this is done, first we need to clone the project and go to the cloned directory.
+Now that the Rust toolchain is installed, we need to git clone and go to the cloned directory

 ```bash
 git clone https://github.com/meilisearch/MeiliDB